chris22smith/chris22smith.github.io/src/blog/clicking-off-things-to-close-them.md

 layout: "layouts/blog.njk"
 title: "Clicking Off Things to Close Them"
 date: "2020-03-25 18:00:53"
-description: "<!-- wp:paragraph -->
-<p>There's a common design pattern these days where a bit of content is shown over the main screen"
+description: "There's a common design pattern these days where a bit of content is shown over the main screen"
-tags: ["blog","archive"]
+tags: ["blog", "archive", "tech"]
 eleventyNavigation:
   key: "Clicking Off Things to Close Them"
 wpid: "759"
 ---

 <!-- wp:paragraph -->
 <p>There's a common design pattern these days where a bit of content is shown over the main screen.
 It might be a modal window or maybe a fly-in menu or sidebar.
 It's also common, especially in native apps, that we can just click or tap in the space not used by these elements to close them.
 So, how can we do this?</p>
 <!-- /wp:paragraph -->